Mount Apo: Geology

 Mount Apo is a flat-topped, 2954 m (above sea level) high stratovolcano with three peaks.
 It is the highest peak of the Philippines.
 The southwest peak has the highest elevation and is topped by a 200. m wide crater that contains a small lake.

 The volcanic history of Mount Apo is poorly known but eruptions have produced andesitic-to-dacitic lava.
 A line of solfataras extend from the southeast flank at an elevation of 2400. m to the summit.
 Mount Apo is not known to have had historical eruptions, and was incorrectly attributed to be the source volcano of the 1641 eruption of Mount Melibengoy, also in Mindanao.

 Etymology and indigenous peoples

-The name of Mt.
-Apo comes from Apo, a title of respect meaning "revered elder" in various languages of the surrounding Lumad tribes.
+Apo is a title of respect meaning "revered elder" in various languages of the surrounding Lumad indigenous peoples.
 It is the shortened form of the original Manobo and Kalagan name Apo Sandawa ("Elder Sandawa" or "Grandfather Sandawa"), the name of the spirit of the mountain.
 Apo Sandawa is also regarded as an ancestor spirit by the various Manobo and Kalagan tribes living in the foothills, including the Obo, Manobo Bagobo, Manobo Apao, Tagabawa, Matigsalug, Ata, Arumanen, Tinananen, Kulamanen, Tagakaulo and Kagan peoples.
 The mountain itself is considered sacred grounds.
-Various rituals to Apo Sandawa are conducted by the supreme waylan (shaman) known as the diwata, who also serves as the medium for Apo Sandawa and the ancestor spirits of the Manobo and Kalagan tribes.
+Various rituals to Apo Sandawa are conducted by the supreme walyan (shaman) known as the diwata, who also serves as the medium for Apo Sandawa and the ancestor spirits of the Manobo and Kalagan tribes.